 Confidence of Skills

 The main purpose of the survey was to help the students to identify early what skills they were confident with as they entered the paper.
-Skills that the students were “less confident” with were integrated into the planning of the tutorials for the first week using problem-based learning.
+Skills that the students were “less confident” with were integrated into the planning of the tutorials for the first week using problem-based learning- informed and impacted by the survey gathered just the day previous.
 Some students just needed a few pointers as reassurance that they did know the information required, while for others it was a “gentle reminder” to include it in their study plan…

 End of Semester Review